emojirades/emojirades/README.md

 4. TravisCI will automatically build and deploy on a tagged commit into master (the release does this)

 # Dealing with Containers
+Currently this repo is set to auto build Docker images and deploy to Dockerhub on each tagged commit to master

 ## Building the Container Image
 ```
 docker build --pull --no-cache -t michaelrobbins/emojirades:X.Y.Z -t michaelrobbins/emojirades:latest .